 “If you can run entirely autonomously and collect the minimum amount of material, you’d almost certainly win,” Peiffer said.

-Jim Heise, a senior lecturer in mechanical engineering and the team’s faculty adviser, said the NASA contest is a great way for students to learn some engineering and get noticed by companies.
+Jim Heise, a senior lecturer in mechanical engineering and the team’s faculty advisor, said the NASA contest is a great way for students to learn some engineering and get noticed by companies.

 “They are a highly motivated bunch of students, from freshmen all the way to seniors,” he said.
 “They love working with NASA.
 And the level of hands-on work makes them excellent engineers – a lot of companies seek them out for internships and full-time jobs.”